05 Jul Why should you visit South Tyrol I Italy

 A beautiful piece of earth – South Tyrol

 It’s not Italy, Germany nor Austria- it’s South Tyrol.
 South Tyrol, whose Italian name is ‘Alto Adige’, is located in the northern part of Italy.
 It is an autonomous province in Italy and it is a beautiful piece of earth.
 I have been to South Tyrol for winter sports twice and really loved both times.
-Now it’s my first time here in summertime and it´s even more stunning.
+Now, it was my first time here in summertime and it´s even more stunning.
 95 % of the tourist that come here are retired German speakers and Italians.
 South Tyrol also attracts a few young families now but that’s about it.
 Honestly, I haven´t seen a single tourist of another nationality outside of the above mentioned.
 That’s the reason why I call South Tyrol ‘The forgotten paradise’.

 For those who have never heard nor been to South Tyrol let me explain to you why it is worth it to visit:

-1.Because South Tyrol unites two landscapes and cultures in one area:
+1. It unites two landscapes and cultures in one area:

 What makes South Tyrol special to me is that I feel like I can switch between two countries and therefore two cultures within seconds.
-South Tyrol is literally located between the beginning borders of Italy and the end of the Alps.
+South Tyrol is literally located between the beginning border of Italy and the end of the Alps.
 So basically, the landscape in South Tyrol ranges from Alpine to Mediterranean.
 Small villages like Schenna have to this day still maintained their Alpine flair.
 This landscape is characterised by breath-taking mountains and warm valleys, lined with forests, wine and apple farms.
 Besides that I love the crystal clear rivers and lakes, impressive castles and alpine farmhouses on top of the mountains.

 Alternatively, bigger cities like Bozen and Meran which are literally around the corner, have adopted that amazing Mediterranean flair – typical Italian architecture, lines of pines trees, palms as well as olive and wine farms.
 This and the fact that these cities are also surrounded by mountains makes it so impressive.
 Honestly, I felt like I could hop between two completely different countries within 10 minutes!

-2.Because of South Tyrol’s cuisine
+2. South Tyrol’s cuisine is super yummy

-3.Because of South Tyrol’s people
+3. South Tyrol’s people

 Especially in the small villages, everyone is really welcoming and genuine.
 Everytime I took a walk in the streets they would greet me and make me feel like I was a part of the community, which is super nice.
 Don’t be surprised though – because of their historic background there are 3 languages that are spoken in South Tyrol.
 They are German (with an Austro-Bavarian accent), Italian and Ladin (mostly spoken on the mountains but not by young people anymore).
 The reason for that is that due to a couple of historic wars that took place in the past, South Tyrol used to be part of Bavaria, Italy as well as Austria.

 All the locals I met were super friendly.
 One of them is Sieglinde.
 She lives on an alpine farm in the mountains and is making cheese there.
 Read her story and watch my Vlog here.

 Don´t forget to pin my post:

-4.Because there is so much to do
+4. There is so much to do

-You can do so much in South Tyrol.
-Let me only give you a few examples:
+Let me give you a few examples:

-- going on a biking tour
+- go on a hike or biking tour

 - relax on the shores of a mountain lake or river

 - visit one of the numerous social events – especially in summertime